zapier/zapier-platform-cli/README.md

 don't want to commit to source control.
 Environment variables can also be used as a quick way to toggle between a a staging and production environment during app development.

-It is important to note that **variables are defined on a per-version basis!** When you deploy a new version, the existing variables from the previous version are copied, so you don't have to manually add them.
+It is important to note that **variables are defined on a per-version basis!** When you push a new version, the existing variables from the previous version are copied, so you don't have to manually add them.
 However, edits made to one version's environment will not affect the other versions.